 - Refer to the assignment above during the presentation (e.g., a discussion of how an article relates to participants’ context, new ideas they learned from the modules that they reviewed, ways in which the feedback they received from the pretest surprised them).

-- Share a personal story, related to participants’ context, that reflects the presenter’s history and expertise with the content.
+- Share information that reflects the presenter’s history and expertise with the content.

 - Expand the learning targets/objectives in the agenda to include application beyond the session.